 Yes, there will be an electric reverse gear at the touch of a button.
 This will make parking and maneuvering the Bio‑Hybrid an easy task.

 Unlike with bicycles, where the human spine absorbs the shocks, the seat needs to be equipped with shock absorbers.
 As a result, the Bio‑Hybrid is fully sprung and shock-damped.
 Measures have also been implemented to manage lateral motion.
 All four wheels feature hydraulic brakes.

-The Bio‑Hybrid has an anti-theft mechanism.
-In future, it will be locked by app and will then sound an alarm via its integrated speaker if it is moved or lifted up.
+The Bio‑Hybrid will have a holistic security concept, which also includes an anti-theft mechanism.
+In the future, the Bio‑Hybrid can be unlocked and locked via an app.
+If it is moved or lifted, it will sound an alarm, thanks to integrated speakers.
 The Bio-Hybrid’s location can be detected at any point via GPS.
 It can be parked like any other cargo bike or bicycle.
 The aim is that cities will start creating parking spaces for vehicles such as the Bio‑Hybrid.
-One car parking space could accommodate three to four vehicles.
+In theory, one car parking space could accommodate three Bio-Hybrids.